 An Introduction to Self-Driving Vehicles and Autonomous Driving Systems

-What is autonomous driving technology, and what does it mean for the future?
+When we talk about self-driving car and truck software, we’re often talking about an autonomous driving system.
+But what is autonomous driving technology, and what does it mean for the future?

 SAE International defines an autonomous driving system (or “ADS”) as technology that is partially or fully capable of driving autonomously.
 The advancements made in autonomous vehicles research seek to provide more safety benefits and that, one day, will be able to handle the work of driving entirely.
 They are also known as “driverless” vehicles because humans aren’t involved — autonomous vehicle technology uses sensors and software to operate, maneuver, and drive.